-The integration time is controlled internally by the command LINE IT.
-The command 'LINE IT <value>%' is not available in this mode.
+The integration times are controlled internally by the command LINE IT per each channel.
+The command 'LINE IT [ch] <value>%' is not available in this mode.

-This mode is useful in situations, where the integration time needs to stay constant regardless of variations in the line frequency.
-Each scan would then be triggered from some external source, while the actual integration time of light would be programmed in advance as absolute values.
-The maximum integration time is always be about 2 μs shorter than the line interval.
-If the integration time is too long, it will be limited to the maximum, in which case it will vary according to the line trigger input (CC1) frequency.
+This mode is useful in situations, where the integration times need to stay constant regardless of variations in the line frequency.
+Each scan would then be triggered from some external source, while the actual integration times of light would be programmed in advance as absolute values.
+The maximum integration times are always about 2 μ s shorter than the line interval, which is common to all the channels.
+If any integration time is too long, it will be limited to the maximum, in which case it will vary according to the line trigger input (CC1) frequency.
 The camera monitors this frequency.
-Individual, exact values can be read out by the command LINE.
+The approximate value can be read out by the command LINE RATE.